 Your ground radial system is the most important part of vertical antenna performance.
-When installing ground-mounted radials use radial lengths between 15 and 33 feet, with 33 foot being the choice for best performance.
+When installing ground-mounted radials use radial lengths between 20 and 43 feet, with 43 foot being the choice for best performance.
 If you have to use shorter length radials, put more down.
-A good place to start is a minimum of 16 with 32 being the best.
+A good place to start is a minimum of 16 with 120 being the best.
 When choosing radial wire, #14 insulated stranded wire should be used.
 You can buy it at Home Depot or most local hardware stores.
 When installing radials on a ground-mounted vertical, they do not have to be cut to resonance.
 Only when using elevated radials isolated from ground do the radials need to be cut to length for the various bands.
 A radial plate should be used and all connections soldered and coated with liquid electrical tape.
 These are just some guidelines.
 Just get as many radials down as you can, each as long as you can make it.

 NOTE: When using a radial plate with a bulkhead connector, do not use the bulkhead connector!
 Run the coax directly to the matching transformer.
 Experience has shown that the bulkhead connector is a potential failure point in installations that use power levels near the full legal amateur limit especially when exposed to outside weather conditions.
+If you feel you must use a bulkhead connector on the radial plate then take extra precautions to properly weatherproof the joints.
+If you experience a problem with the antenna and you are using a bulkhead connector on the radial plate please be sure to check it BEFORE you call us with questions.
+Bad or corroded bulkhead connectors are our leading cause of problems in high power situations.